jsubirachs/crawler/README.md

 Don't implemented because when I had read the exercice I didn't know the Continuous Integration concept and let this question for the last.
 So I didn't update my git branche in every successful code test like CI says.

 ## Last Comments:
- - I prefer separate in diferent modules the principal exercice and the bonus for better maintainability and test.
+ - I prefer to separate in diferent modules the principal exercice and the bonus for better maintainability and test.
  - I created a Ctrl-C KeyboardInterrupt signal for bottle server because seems that maybe Twisted reactor block this exception and then bottle server doesn't respond to this keys.

 ## Run: